 All rare earth metals are part of a chemical group called lanthanides, and light rare earths represent the lanthanides with the lowest atomic numbers.
-Light rare earths include: cerium, lanthanum, praseodymium, neodymium, samarium and scandium.
+The light rare earths are cerium, lanthanum, praseodymium, neodymium, promethium, europium, gadolinium and samarium.

 Of the light rare earth metals, neodymium is considered one of the most critical.
-The metal is used in everything from mobile phones and electric cars to medical equipment.
-Neodymium is also the main light rare earth used in the creation of permanent magnets.
-These magnets are incredibly versatile and are heavily used in data storage systems and wind turbines.
+It is used in everything from mobile phones and electric cars to medical equipment.
+Neodymium is also the main light rare earth used in the creation of permanent magnets, which are heavily used in data storage systems and wind turbines.

-Praseodymium is also a significant light rare earth metal.
-It is used in alloys with magnesium to form aircraft engines.
-It also finds use in the film industry for studio lighting and other projects.
-Like many rare earth metals, praseodymium plays a role in creating permanent magnets as well.
+Praseodymium is another significant light rare earth metal.
+It is used in alloys with magnesium to form aircraft engines, and it also finds use in the film industry for studio lighting and other projects.
+Like many rare earth metals, praseodymium plays a role in creating permanent magnets.

 Terbium is used in TV screens and solid-state hard drives for data storage.
 Solid-state drives are heavily favored over conventional hard drives as they are faster and more reliable than conventional hard drives.
 Solid-state drives are now the default storage format for many laptops and personal electronics.
 For its part, yttrium has a variety of applications.
 It is used in TV screens, as an alloying agent and in the polymerization of ethylene.

 What are the key things to know about the rare earth metals market in 2022?

 The light and heavy rare earths markets are both dominated by China.
 In 2020, China produced the most rare earth metals at 140,000 metric tonnes (MT).
 The second largest producer was the US with only 38,000 MT.